-The site for Government House was near the temporary one (it is still there in the painting above).
+The site for Government House was near the temporary one (which is still there in the painting above).
 A rectangular section 21½ metres long was dug to bedrock for a rectangular three-room house.
 On 15th May Phillip laid the foundation stone with a copper plate inscribed:

 ARTHUR PHILLIP Esq

 Governor in Chief

 in and over the Territory of

 with the first Settlers of this Country

 the 24th Day of January 1788

 GEORGE the THIRD

 the first of these Stones was laid.